Psychologists in Ottawa | Different Types of Counselors, Same Goals

 What Role Can a Psychologist Play in Counselling or Psychotherapy?

 Counselling or psychotherapy is a personalized service that is about you—your well-being, your health, and your needs.
-At Family-Therapy, our team of registered social workers,registered psychotherapists and counsellors all have the same goal in mind, which is making you able to live life in a healthy way that will make you happy.
+At Family-Therapy, our team of registered social workers,registered and psychotherapists all have the same goal in mind, which is making you able to live life in a healthy way that will make you happy.
 Sometimes determining to seek help from a psychologist, registered social workers,registered psychotherapists is a hard decision.
 At Family-Therapy, we offer a consultation to go over what you may be feeling, thinking, and hoping to achieve.
 This consultation will enlighten you to your therapeutic needs, and will also help you to understand how Family-Therapy can help and fit as a part of bettering your life.
 Learning a bit more about what therapy has to offer you can be beneficial for you and your loved ones.
 Therapy, through the services of a psychologist, registered social workers, or a registered psychotherapists can be a great option for you.
 Although there are different types of therapists and psychotherapists, at Family-Therapy we all have the same goal in mind, which is providing help and support for you, your child, your teen, as a couple, your family or your step-family.
-Call our office in Kanata to set up a consultation today to determine your needs.
+Call our office in Ottawa to set up a consultation today to determine your needs.
 Kanata is located in the west end of Ottawa.